Cooleekova/data_science/README.md

-# data_science
+## Data Science

-Projects related to studying Data Science
+The repo for storing educational Data Science projects